Health and Care Professions

 Exeter EX1 2LU

 Fay joined the Medical Imaging department as a Lecturer (Education and Research) in 2022.
-Since taking on this role Fay has led the development of modules for the MSc Degree Apprenticeship (DA), as well as leading modules across the BSC and BSc DA courses.
-Fay also provides academic and research supervising for both undergraduate and postgraduate projects, including leading the NIHR funded Undergraduate Internship Programme.
+Since taking on this role Fay has led the development of modules for the MSc Degree Apprenticeship (DA), as well as leading modules across the BSc and BSc DA courses.
+Fay also provides academic and research supervision for both undergraduate and postgraduate projects, including leading the NIHR-funded Undergraduate Internship Programme.

-Fay has recently been awarded an Development, Skills and Expertise Fellowship by the NIHR, and therefor has moved away from teaching to focus on patient and public involvement and engagement (PPIE), implementation research, and applied MedTech development.
+Fay has recently been awarded a Development, Skills and Expertise Fellowship by the NIHR, and therefore has moved away from teaching to focus on patient and public involvement and engagement (PPIE), implementation research, and applied MedTech development.

-Dr Manning is also currently engaed in a number of industry partnership, where she specialises in bringing patient/lay perspectives to the design and implementation of new innovations, increasing the marketability and adoption within healthcare settings.
+Dr Manning is also currently engaged in a number of industry partnerships, where she specialises in bringing patient/lay perspectives to the design and implementation of new innovations, increasing marketability and adoption within healthcare settings.

 Qualifications: